robertialenti/Bike-Share/README.md

 # Impact of the REV on Bike Share in Montreal

 This project aims to assess how the development of the Reseau Express Velo (REV) - a network of high-quality bike infrastructure in Montreal's central neighborhoods - impacted usage of the city's bikeshare program, Bixi.
-I employ a difference-in-differences research design, comparing outcomes for treated Bixi stations - those located nearby to the REV paths - to those located further away.
-Outcomes include average weekly ridership, average trip duration, average trip distance, as well as new member uptake.
+I seek to estimate a causal effect by employing a difference-in-differences research design, comparing outcomes for treated Bixi stations - those located nearby to the REV paths - to those located further away.
+Outcomes include average weekly ridership, average trip duration, and average trip distance.

 The project primilarly relies on ride-level data made freely available by Bixi for the period April 2014 - December 2024.
-I also use geodata from the City of Montreal and weather data from Statistics Canada.
+I also use geodata from the City of Montreal and weather data from Environment Canada.

 ## Context
 In 2019, Valerie Plante, Mayor of Montreal and leader of Projet Montreal, announced that the city would be undertaking a project to build more, higher-quality bike infrastructure across the city, beginning in its central neighborhoods.
 This would include the construction of new, wider, protected bike lanes with synchronized street lights to help Montrealers more comfortably and safely traverse large distances.
 These paths would also be prioritized for snow clearing in winter, making them usable year-round.